-- 1 Internal combustion engine particulars (refer to Appendix 3 " Internal Combustion Engine Type Approval Application Form and Basic Data Sheet" to Section 5 "Machinery", Part IV "Technical Supervision during Manufacture of Products" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships in compliance with Annex 3 to IACS UR M44 (Rev.9, Corr.2, Nov.
+1 Internal combustion engine particulars (refer to Appendix 3 "Internal Combustion Engine Type Approval

+Application Form and Basic Data Sheet" to Section 5 "Machinery", Part IV "Technical Supervision during

+Manufacture of Products" of the Rules for Technical Supervision during Construction of Ships and

+Manufacture of Materials and Products for Ships in compliance with Annex 3 to IACS UR M44 (Rev.9,

+Corr.2, Nov.
 2016)) or Technical Specification

-- 2 Engine cross section

-- 3 Engine longitudinal section

-- 4 Bedplate and crankcase of cast design

-- 5 Thrust bearing assembly1

-- 6 Frame/framebox/gearbox of cast design2

-- 7 Tie rod

-- 8 Connecting rod

-- 9 Connecting rod, assembly3

-- 10 Crosshead, assembly3

-- 11 Piston rod, assembly3

-- 12 Piston, assembly3

-- 13 Cylinder jacket/block of cast design2

-- 14 Cylinder cover, assembly3

-- 15 Cylinder liner

-- 16 Counterweights (if not integral with crankshaft), including fastening

-- 17 Camshaft drive, assembly3

-- 18 Flywheel

-- 19 Fuel oil injection pump

-- 20 Shielding and insulation of exhaust pipes and other parts of high temperature which may be impinged as a result of a fuel system failure, assembly

-- For electronically controlled engines, construction and arrangement of:

-- 21 Control valves

-- 22 High-pressure pumps

-- 23 Drive for high pressure pumps

-- 24 Operation and service manuals4

-- 25 FMEA (for engine control system)5

-- 26 Production specifications for castings and welding (sequence)

-- 27 Evidence of quality control system for engine design and in service maintenance

-- Quality requirements for engine production

-- 29 Type approval certification for environmental tests, control components6

-4Operation and service manuals are to contain maintenance requirements (servicing and repair) including details of any special tools and gauges that are to be used with their fitting/settings together with any test requirements on completion of maintenance gauges that are to be used with their fitting/settings together with any test requirements on completion of maintenance.

-5Where engines rely on hydraulic, pneumatic or electronic control of fuel injection and/or valves, a failure mode and effects analysis (FMEA) shall be submitted to demonstrate that failure of the control system will not result in the operation of the engine being degraded beyond acceptable performance criteria for the engine.
-The FMEA reports required will not be explicitly approved by the Classification Society.
+2 Engine cross section

+3 Engine longitudinal section

+4 Bedplate and crankcase of cast design

+5 Thrust bearing assembly

+6 Frame/framebox/gearbox of cast design

+7 Tie rod

+8 Connecting rod

+9 Connecting rod, assembly

+10 Crosshead, assembly

+11 Piston rod, assembly

+12 Piston, assembly

+13 Cylinder jacket/block of cast design

+14 Cylinder cover, assembly

+15 Cylinder liner

+16 Counterweights (if not integral with crankshaft), including fastening

+17 Camshaft drive, assembly

+18 Flywheel

+19 Fuel oil injection pump

+20 Shielding and insulation of exhaust pipes and other parts of high temperature which may be impinged

+as a result of a fuel system failure, assembly

+For electronically controlled engines, construction and arrangement of:

+21 Control valves

+22 High-pressure pumps

+23 Drive for high pressure pumps

+24 Operation and service manuals

+25 FMEA (for engine control system)

+26 Production specifications for castings and welding (sequence)

+27 Evidence of quality control system for engine design and in service maintenance

+28 Quality requirements for engine production

+29 Type approval certification for environmental tests, control components

+- 1 If integral with engine and not integrated in the bedplate. - Only for one cylinder or one cylinder configuration. - Including identification (e.g. drawing number) of components. - Operation and service manuals are to contain maintenance requirements (servicing and repair) including details of any special tools and gauges that are to be used with their fitting/settings together with any test requirements on completion of maintenance. - Where engines rely on hydraulic, pneumatic or electronic control of fuel injection and/or valves, a failure mode and effects analysis (FMEA) shall be submitted to demonstrate that failure of the control system will not result in the operation of the engine being degraded beyond acceptable performance criteria for the engine.
+The FMEA reports required will not be explicitly approved by the Classification Society. - Tests shall demonstrate the ability of the control, protection and safety equipment to function as intended under the specified testing conditions per Section 12 "Automation Equipment" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships.